Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 - **Writing (`SingleExpr` only):** `value prop_name$[suffix]`
   - The `$` operator, suffixed with a property name and an optional type specifier, writes a value to a frame property on the output frame.
-  - It pops one value from the stack and assigns it to the property `prop_name` (Except for `d` suffix).
+  - It pops one value from the stack and assigns it to the property `prop_name`.
   - If the property already exists, it is overwritten.
 This is useful for calculating and passing metadata.
+For deleting properties, see the dedicated section below.
   - **Atomicity:** Property writes are atomic.
 A subsequent read within the same expression will see the newly written value.
   - **Type Suffixes:** You can control the output property's type using a suffix.